Some information about Mold Alexandra.

 Blue shirts with navy blue sleeves, blue shorts, blue socks

 Alyn Park is situated on the northern outskirts of Mold, with the entrance road leading down to the ground from the A541 (Mold-Denbigh Road).
-It will be identifiable by the Mold Alex logo sign above the entrance.
-It is roughly a 10-15 minute walk from the Bus Station or High Street.
-Please note that it can be a bit awkward to reach Mold via public transport, especially from Flint station, although Bus Route 28 does travel between Flint and Mold.
-However there are X4 direct bus routes to Mold which pick up from Chester train station.
+The entrance will be identifiable by the Mold Alex logo sign hanging above the entrance on the main road.
+If you are arriving by public transport, it is roughly a 10-15 minute walk from the Bus Station or the High Street.
+Please note that it can be a bit awkward to reach Mold via public transport, especially from Flint station, although there is the 28 (Flint to Mold) Townlynx bus route that connects the two towns on an hourly basis.
+There are also the 4/4S (Chester to Mold) Arriva bus routes to Mold Bus Station which pick up directly from Chester train station.

-Car parking available at the ground, although paid car parking is plentiful in Mold also.
+Car parking is available at the ground, although paid car parking is plentiful in Mold also.
 Hot food and drinks are served via the snatch hatch near the ground’s entrance, whilst alcoholic drinks can be bought from Mold Alex’s superb clubhouse.
-In addition, Mold has many excellent and various pubs within town should you wish to explore them before/after the game.
+In addition, Mold has many excellent and various pubs within the town, should you wish to explore them before/after the game.

 As a result, they were invited to become founding members of the Cymru Alliance, and subsequently the League of Wales, although were relegated from the top flight in 1995.
 Since then, they have fluctuated between the second and third tiers respectively, winning the WNL Premier Division twice during that time.
 The 2021-22 season was one of the most successful in the club’s history as Mold Alexandra won the first-ever Ardal North West league title to gain promotion back to the second tier, and clinched the FAW Trophy for the first time when they beat Baglan Dragons 1-0 at the neutral venue of Caersws.